nurbilu/chat_game_proj/General_fixs_&_errors.md

 ### what to fix and errors :
 1.complete edit profile form - first name , last name enable to PUT()

-2.fix/continue implementing pwd toggle()
+2.openai assistent - fix or delete. ()

-3. - fix spell slot levels table duplication displayment in character create (done) - display header twice - fix()
+3. - fix cards padding and - fix collapse for tables ,but not for the cards. ()

-- the cause of this is the implemnation of the spell slot table for non spell casting classes - NEED TO BLOCK DISPLAY of non spell casting classes ()
+4. - fix table displayment in character create ()
-- next is non spell casting classes will not display the spell slot levels table - ()
+4.b.maybe need one terminal command to run all the flask apps for docker ()

 5. implement chracter create completely + fix Gemini integration : ()
    - change the intagration so API does not use the DB collection ()